okohll/abdocs/content/docs/introduction/learner-progression.md

 * Create, edit and delete [roles]({{<relref "/docs/security-and-compliance/security-features/roles">}})
 * Assign [privileges]({{<relref "/docs/security-and-compliance/security-features/privileges">}}) to roles or users up to the 'edit' level
 * Remove fields, views etc. created by anyone
-* Edit the advanced properties of fields and views, including field visibility rules for example
+* Edit the advanced properties of fields and views, including field visibility rules (confidentiality rules) for example

 Their only limitations are to do with managing the organisation as a whole, including other users.